 Finally, serviceability.
 Webster defines this as "fit for use", and that's pretty much what we mean too; good enough to do the job.
 Anything more is a frill.
 Two things we don't consider frills are quick release wheels and brakes, things that come automatically on most bikes purchased in the price ranges given above and from knowledgeable retailers; i.e., bike shops or outdoor stores like REI or EMS.
 We regard them as a necessity.
 Buy a bargain bike at Toys 'R Us and what you'll get is wheels and brakes that require a heavy wrench when it's necessary to fix a flat on the road.
 These tools weigh so much and are so bulky that we don't carry them in our tool kits; nobody does anymore.
 This means either you must lug them or, someday, face a long walk home.
 The extra outlay is an investment that pays back in spades.
 We urge you to please, when choosing a bike, insist that it have these features.

-Now here's what the Cycle Loft, has to say:
+Now here's what the Cycle Loft (a Boston-area shop) has to say:

 The Traditional Hybrid Bike

 A good example is the Trek "7300"; it's what we would consider a traditional "Hybrid" bike.
 It has large diameter wheels and skinny tires like a road bike, but its upright riding position makes it a much more comfortable choice for the recreational rider.
 Hybrid bikes like this one typically have quite a bit of adjustability that allows for a bit of personal preference in riding position.
 Want to be a bit faster and more efficient?
 Lower the handlebars.
 Want to be more upright and relaxed?
 Raise the handle bars.
 Hybrid bikes typically have pretty "low" gearing, which means that you won't be going super fast, but climbing hills will be a breeze.
-This particular bike sells for about $450, and comes with quite a few nice comfort features including a suspension fork (shock absorber), suspension seatpost, and excellent handlebar adjustability.
+This particular bike comes with quite a few nice comfort features including a suspension fork (shock absorber), suspension seatpost, and excellent handlebar adjustability.
 So what do you get if you spend a bit more?
 Basically, you save some weight and gain quite a bit of durability.
 If you're planning on doing some long distance touring, commuting, or any off-road riding, the more expensive bikes will prove well worth the money.
 The next model in Trek's line is the "7500", which sells for $680.
-Their nicest Hybrid, the "7700", sells for $1030 (note: The Loft quoted these prices and those below in 2003; they've probably slid upward since then).
+Their nicest Hybrid, the "7700", sells for $1030 (note: The Loft quoted these prices and those below in 2003; they are, no doubt, probaby quite a bit more now, now being 2015).

 The Modified Hybrid Bike